 With big box restaurant franchises taking over Ontario this is my top pick for casual eating near the Blue Mountains in Collingwood.
 With a long list of micro brewed beer and locally inspired menu, it’s an easy night out.

-A bit more formal, the hotel is part of the Ontario’s Finest Inns network, if the weather is warm ask for a table at the patio and diner beside Walter’s Falls.
+Grey County is known for its waterfalls and while a hike is fun, dinner with wine is even better!
+A bit more formal, the hotel is part of the Ontario’s Finest Inns network.
+If the weather is warm ask for a table at the patio and dine beside Walter’s Falls.

 Where to Drink in Grey County